-On December 31, 2020 and 2019, Guang Yang Investment Co., Ltd. (Guang Yang) is the parent company of the Company and owns 5.62% and 5.45% of all shares outstanding of the Company.
+On December 31, 2021 and 2020, Guang Yang Investment Co., Ltd. (Guang Yang) is the parent company of the Company and owns 6.13% and 5.62% of all shares outstanding of the Company, respectively.
 Chyi Yuh Construction Co., Ltd. is the parent company of Guang Yang.
-Highwealth Construction Corp. is the ultimate controlling party of the Company and has issued the Consolidated Financial Statements Available for Public Use.
+Highwealth Construction Corp. is the ultimate controlling party of the Company and has issued the Consolidated Financial Statements available for Public Use.